declaredata/fuse_python/README.md

 # DeclareData Fuse Client Bindings for Python

-This is the client library for the DeclareData Fuse Server.
+This is the python client library for the **DeclareData Fuse Server**.
 It provides an API very similar to and compatible with the pyspark API, but connects to a proprietary server (called `fuse-server`) that can be quickly downloaded.

+> [!NOTE]
+>
+> **DeclareData** is under active development.
+This is a pre-release version and may contain bugs, incomplete features or other issues.
+Also, please review and add to the latest [open compatibility development status](https://github.com/declaredata/fuse_python/issues/6).

 ## Prerequisites

 Before installing DeclareData Fuse, ensure you have the following:
 - Python 3.10+
+- At least 8GB of available memory
 - pip package manager
 - Docker (if using Docker method)
 - curl (for downloading the server binary if using direct method)
-- At least 8GB of available RAM
 - Port 8080 available on your machine (future versions will allow changing the port)

 ## Getting and Running the Server